 These are recent changes and it is encouraging that cannabis as hemp is now able to be scientifically studied more easily, albeit still with plenty of federal regulations (6).
 What about marijuana?

 The U.S. Food and Drug Administration (FDA) allows, and issues guidance for, research on marijuana but the rules are stringent (7).
 The regulations may impede research in some cases but dedicated researchers find workarounds.
 Researchers at University of Colorado outfitted mobile research vans just to collect data on cannabis consumers, since they are not allowed to permit the drug in labs on campus and cannot be present when it is consumed (6).
 Their team cannot even verify the purity and safety of the cannabis being used.

-These researchers and others could obtain licensure and federally-sanctioned cannabis from the one permitted provider, a research facility at the University of Mississippi but that supply is dubious.
+These researchers and others say cancer patients could obtain licensure and federally-sanctioned cannabis from the one permitted provider, a research facility at the University of Mississippi but that supply is dubious.
 One physician likened it to muddy garbage (8).
 The stock was acquired long ago and not updated.
 Researchers consider it weak and not representative of what is widely available on the open market today (15).

 At the same time that the DEA says there is “no currently accepted medical use” of cannabis, publicly available medical marijuana/cannabis programs have been approved in 36 states, including the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands (9).